|The Frankfurt-Tipp rating:|

-Southern Germany, early 1940s: Since his single father, a travelling trader, has no permanent residence, and he is classified as "not educable" by the children's homes in which he has been so far, 13-year-old Ernst Lossa (Ivo Pietzcker) is sent to a mental hospital.
-Actually, he should only stay here until his father has found a steady job and an apartment.
-But then the boy notices that sick and handicapped inmates are killed on the orders of clinic director Dr. Veithausen (Sebastian Koch).
-He knows that it can happen not only to his new friends, but also to himself at any time.
-And so for him there is only one way out: escape!
+Southern Germany, early 1940s: Since his single father, a traveling salesman, has no permanent residence, and he is deemed uneducable by the children's homes he has been in so far, 13-year-old Ernst Lossa (Ivo Pietzcker) is sent to a mental institution.
+Actually, he is only supposed to stay here until his father has found a permanent job and an apartment.
+But then the boy notices that sick and disabled inmates are being killed on the orders of hospital director Dr. Veithausen (Sebastian Koch).
+He knows that it can not only hit his new friends, but also himself at any time.
+And so there is only one way out for him: escape!

-With "Nebel im August" director Kai Wessel deals with an extremely gloomy chapter of the Nazi regime: the so-called euthanasia program, which claimed more than 200,000 lives in German mental hospitals between 1939 and 1944.
-Based on the true fate of 13-year-old Ernst Lossa, the cruel incidents are thematized in a gripping drama.
-It's hard stuff that's not always easy to endure.
-Nevertheless, Wessel succeeded in stirring up the audience without completely overwhelming them with the gravity of the story.
+With Fog in August, director Kai Wessel deals with an extremely dark chapter of the Nazi regime: the so-called euthanasia program, to which more than 200,000 people fell victim in German mental hospitals between 1939 and 1944.
+Based on the true fate of 13-year-old Ernst Lossa, the cruel events are thematized in a gripping drama.
+This is hard stuff, not always easy to bear.
+Nevertheless, Wessel has succeeded in stirring up the viewer without completely overwhelming him with the heaviness of the story.

-One could accuse the film of this being achieved by the fact that the story is told more conventionally and isn't completely free of clichés, although some characters in particular have a somewhat too one-dimensional drawing.
-But even if this point of criticism may be true, it does little to change the enormous power of this drama.
-Kai Wessel has staged an important movie that makes you angry, that can make you cry, but that also takes time for some easier moments, in which something like a glimmer of hope can show up.
+You could now accuse the film that this is achieved by the fact that the story is told rather conventionally and is not entirely free of clichés, whereby especially with some characters a somewhat too one-dimensional drawing can be noted.
+But even if this point of criticism might be true, it doesn't change much about the enormous power of this drama.
+Kai Wessel has directed an important film, which makes you angry, which can make you cry, but which also takes time for a few somewhat lighter moments, in which something like a small glimmer of hope is allowed to show itself.

-It is difficult to recommend such a movie as worth seeing.
-No question about it, it is a great, very good and important work - but also a very, very difficult one.
-You have to be prepared to deal with this cruel topic, because what you have seen is really hard to shake off again.
-However, this also shows exactly what power this movie has.
-And therefore there is a very clear one: Absolutely worth seeing!
+It's difficult to recommend a film like this as worth seeing.
+There is no question that it is a great, very good and important work - but it is also a very, very difficult one.
+You have to be willing to deal with this horrific subject, because what you've seen is really hard to shake off.
+However, that's exactly what shows the power this film has.
+And therefore there is then also a very clear: Absolutely worth seeing!